fxhash/fxhash-website/src/doc/artist/code-of-conduct.md

 # Rescheduling

 The scheduling feature is provided as a means to refresh your project's settings and have it appear back at the top of the list.
-Resheduling can only be used under the following circumstances:
+Rescheduling can only be used under the following circumstances:

 - Something has gone wrong with your launch - a mistake or issue with the drop that caused the launch to be broken; or
 - A significant change to the allow list; and